pimatic/pimatic-dht-sensors/README.md

 pimatic-dhtxx
 ================

-Support for the dhtxx temperature/hunidity sensor.
+Support for the DHTxx temperature/humidity sensor.

-### Wiring

 ### Example config